protonemedia/laravel-ffmpeg/README.md

 Instead of passing both the width and height, you may also pass just one of them like `scale(160)` or `scale(null, 90)`.
 The aspect ratio will be respected.
 The `TileFactory` has `margin`, `padding`, `width`, and `height` methods as well.
 There's also a `quality` method to specify the quality when exporting to a lossy format like JPEG.
 The range for JPEG is `2-31`, with `2` being the best quality and `31` being the worst.

 This package can also generate a WebVTT file to add *Preview Thumbnails* to your video player.
-This is supported out-of-the-box by [JW player](https://support.jwplayer.com/articles/how-to-add-preview-thumbnails) and there is a [Video.js plugin](https://www.npmjs.com/package/videojs-vtt-thumbnails) available as well.
+This is supported out-of-the-box by [JW player](https://support.jwplayer.com/articles/how-to-add-preview-thumbnails) and there are community-driven plugins for Video.js available as well.
 You may call the `generateVTT` method on the `TileFactory` with the desired filename:

 ```php
 FFMpeg::open('steve_howe.mp4')